 The exhibit case at the east end of the Corridor features objects from our museum collections and is changed each year.

 This year's exhibit is Recent Donations.
 Not everything we collect must be old.
-For this new exhibit our curators have selected a cross-section of donations from the last few years, including objects relating to the ongoing pandemic.
-This is a small sampling of the several hundred objects we add to State Museum collection each year, most of which are donated by private individuals.
+For our new exhibit, museum interns selected a cross-section of donations from the last couple of years, including household items, toys, and traditional items from North Dakotans spanning several decades.
+This is a small sampling of the several hundred objects we add to the State Museum collection each year, most of which are donated by private individuals.